aazaff/aazaff.github.io/resources/Hypotheses.md

 I decided to end 2016 with a sort of exit interview.
 A self-evaluation of my performance over the past few years, some comments on my colleagues, and also thoughts about the overall state of Paleobiology as a field.

-What I found is that thinking deeply about the past inevitably leads to thinking about the future, and that's what I'd like to share today.
+What I found is that thinking deeply about the past inevitably led to thinking about the future, and that's what I'd like to share today.
 Below, I've outlined a few scientific hypotheses and predictions that I believe will be proven and widely accepted by paleontologists over the next three decades.
 My former masters advisor always suggested that I keep a notebook of hypotheses that I want to see tested so that I don't run out of ideas.
 I suppose that this little snippet will serve the same purpose.

 ## Table of Contents
 + Generality of the latitudinal diversity gradient